carlsmith/coffeeshop/docs/book/builtins.md

 - `slate` The slate's ACE instance.
     - `slate.reset` Resets the input history.
     - `slate.push`  Pushes a string to the slate.
-- `editor` The hash editor's ACE instance.
+- `editor` The chit editor's ACE instance.
-    - `editor.set` Set the current hash to storage.
+    - `editor.set` Set the current chit to storage.
     - `editor.run` Run the highlighted code or all the code.

 ## Builtin Libraries